Luk3210/Creative-Utils/README.md

 </a>

-**The 1.21.2 will not work until WorldEdit for fabric 1.21.2 is released**

-A fabric Minecraft mod that adds some QOL features for creative mode.
-Also my first mod plz mercy.
+This is a fabric Minecraft mod that adds some QOL features for creative mode.
+Also, this is my first mod, so please have mercy.
 All of its features are only enabled in creative mode.

+Note: I'm sorry, but I cannot update until WorldEdit is updated.

 List of capabilities: